SabrinaZalio1/a-better-weight-inc/README.md

 # A Better Weight, Inc
 This project is a landing page and was developed with HTML, CSS and JavaScript

+Developed having the Mobile first design in mind and focusing in standar sizes of devices like mobile, tablet and desktop.

 ## About this project: